 The full recipe with measurements is in the recipe card below.

-Step 2: Then stir in the dry ingredients one at a time, careful not to over-mix.
-Cover and set the mixture aside at room temperature for 30 minutes.
+Step 2: Then, fold the dry ingredients into the mixture one at a time, careful not to over-mix.

 Step 3: Preheat the waffle iron and prepare it with cooking spray.
-Add ¼-⅓ cup of batter to the waffle iron, depending on the size of your iron (some irons will come with their scoop).
+Add ¼-⅓ cup of batter to the waffle iron, depending on the size of your iron (some irons will come with a scoop).
+Cook until the light turns green, and carefully remove the waffle with a fork.

 How to Serve Nutella Waffles